Distribution Free Prediction Sets for Node Classification

-Consider now the node classification setting: we are given a graph $G=(V,E)$, and for each node $i \in V$ we are given a node feature vector $X_i \in \mathbb{R}^F$ and a label $Y_i \in \mathcal{Y}$.
-A standard pipeline for node classification usually consists of a GNN model that produces a node embedding $h_i \in \mathbb{R}^H$ followed by a classifier $f: \mathbb{R}^H \rightarrow \mathcal{Y}$.
 Here the data points $Z_i = (X_i, Y_i)$ are certainly not assumed to be exchangeable; the underlying principle of GNN models is that the adjacency matrix {{of $G$}} provides information about the dependency between datapoints (and hence neighbourhood information {{of $G$}} is aggregated and used for prediction). \citet{cpbe} show in particular that non-exchangeable data can be navigated when the fitted model is a symmetric function of the test data.
-Our method is based on the observation that using only training data to fit the model trivially satisfies this assumption. {In particular, this excludes the transductive setting.}
+Our method is based on the observation that using only training data to fit the model trivially satisfies this assumption.
+In particular, this excludes the transductive setting.

-We combine non-exchangeable conformal prediction with the information given by the adjacency matrix into an algorithm for constructing prediction sets for node classification, which we call Neighbourhood Adaptive Prediction Sets (NAPS).
-We set the weights in Equation \eqref{eq:wquant} to $w_i = 1$ if $i \in \mathcal{N}^k_{n+1}$, where $\mathcal{N}^k_{n+1}$ is the $k$-hop neighbourhood of node $n+1$.
+We combine non-exchangeable conformal prediction with the information given by the adjacency matrix to produce an algorithm for constructing prediction sets for node classification, which we call Neighbourhood Adaptive Prediction Sets (NAPS).
+The first variant simply localises the calibration to a neighbourhood of the network; we set the weights in Equation \eqref{eq:wquant} to $w_i = 1$ if $i \in \mathcal{N}^K_{n+1}$, where $\mathcal{N}^K_{n+1}$ is the $K$-hop neighbourhood of node $n+1$.
 We then apply non-exchangeable conformal prediction with the APS scoring function in Equation \eqref{eq:aps_score}.
-The coverage gap of NAPS is bounded as